nguterresn/battlebutbot/README.md

 ## How to open the GUI

-Connect using WiFi to `BubbleButBot`.
+Connect using WiFi to `BattleButBot`.

 <img src="https://user-images.githubusercontent.com/38976366/205155319-393798c9-7dc4-4a2e-bb77-cfcf4a954b22.PNG" width="30%"/>